 Objectives, hypotheses and evidence - primary and secondary objectives of the study and specific hypotheses being tested, background of the study, relate to relevant previous studies

 Relevance - why is this study needed and what impact will it have.
-Please briefly describe the potential benefit of this research for the patients and their families.:
+Please briefly describe the potential benefit of this research for the patients and their families.

 Rationale behind the study and, in case of (pre)clinical studies explain the relevance for the disease under study.